rlefmann/System-Notes/git.md

 - Generate new token
 - Copy the token `ghp_...`

 Then run `git pull` in one of your repositories.
+When prompted for the password, enter the `ghp_...` token as password.
 Note that your passwords will be stored in a plaintext file `~/.git-credentials`.

 ## SSH key (unsure if this still works)